This page will be updated continuously to reflect the most recent information on the coronavirus. This page was last updated on December 29, 2020.

 - Medicare now pays for office, hospital, and other visits provided via telehealth in all areas of the country and in patient’s places of residence as of March 6, 2020.

-- Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) can serve as distant site providers – meaning that they will be reimbursed for providing telehealth services to patients, including in patients’ homes.
+- Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) can serve as distant site providers—meaning that they will be reimbursed for providing telehealth services to patients, including in patients’ homes.
+HHS guidance on this policy is available here.

 - For home dialysis patients, a nephrologist no longer must conduct some of the required periodic evaluations for patients face-to-face, allowing these vulnerable beneficiaries to get more care in the safety of their homes.